 - Safety vest with pockets: make sure you are made visible to forklift drivers;

 - Camera: to take pictures of found issues and where they are located.

 The inspection is just the beginning.
-To fully optimize the use of the data collected during your inspection, make sure to have a system in place to sort the valuable information and report on its status.
+To fully optimize the use of the data collected during your inspection, make sure you have a system to sort the valuable inspection data and report on its status.
 You can then analyze it and put an action plan in place.

-An ideal solution for this is a spreadsheet or an integrated platform that allows you to flag, analyze, track, and report the found issues during inspection:
+An ideal solution for this is a spreadsheet (like Microsoft Excel or Google Sheets) or an dedicated software (like the Damotech Platform) that allows you to flag, analyze, track, and report the found issues during inspection:

 - Where are the rack issues located

 - How many deficiencies or missing components were found

 - A list of parts that need to be ordered

 - Track the status or progress of the repairs

 Finally, safety authorities often recommend an independent (third-party) rack inspection for an annual in-depth inspection of your pallet rack systems.
 Their expertise will allow you to get updates on current regulations, and help you recognize patterns in the damage found, whether from forklift impact or other handling equipment.
 A third-party partner can also give you a benchmark from which to compare your internal inspections to allow for adjustments in the process if required.
 Then, they can also assist you in deciding on how to address the issues, and whether components should be repaired or replaced.
 If like many of us, you are short on time or staff, investing in rack inspection services is a smart decision.